koajs/compress/README.md

 ## Manually turning compression on and off

-You can always enable compression by setting `this.compress = true`.
+You can always enable compression by setting `ctx.compress = true`.
-You can always disable compression by setting `this.compress = false`.
+You can always disable compression by setting `ctx.compress = false`.
 This bypasses the filter check.

 ```js